jainil15/bloodbank/README.md

 # bloodbank

-This site is a basic project
+It is a basic html project